-The Arena Group makes and manages fundamentals-based, asset-oriented credit investments.
-Fundamentals-based, asset-oriented credit investments refers to loans or credit arrangements which are generally secured by assets.
-These assets include real estate, inventory, vehicles, aircraft, watercraft, oil and gas reserves, a borrower's plant and equipment, other hard assets, securities, receivables, contractual income streams, and certain intellectual property assets.
+Arena makes and manages fundamentals-based, asset-oriented credit investments.
+Fundamentals-based, assetoriented credit investments refers to loans or credit arrangements which are generally secured by assets.
+These assets include, but are not limited to, real estate, inventory, vehicles, aircraft, watercraft, oil and gas reserves, a borrower's plant and equipment, other hard assets, securities, receivables, contractual income streams, and certain intellectual property assets.
 Fundamentals-based, asset-oriented lenders and investors manage their risk and exposure by carefully assessing the value of the assets securing the loan or investment, receiving periodic and frequent reports on collateral value and the status of those assets, and tracking the financial performance of borrowers.

-Management believes that the Arena Group's core competitive advantage is its operating model, which allows it to originate unique credit-based investment opportunities in scale and on a cost-efficient basis, through the use of onbalance sheet employee teams, and established relationships with other channels of credit-opportunity origination.
-The Arena Group's model allows it to originate, create, and structure returns that are not able to be purchased "offthe-shelf" in the credit markets.
-When looking for new opportunities, the Arena Group seeks situations from which capital is retreating, providing liquidity in those situations where there is scarcity of capital for reasons unrelated to value.
+Management believes that Arena's core competitive advantage is its operating model, which allows it to originate unique credit-based investment opportunities in scale and on a cost-efficient basis, through the use of on-balance sheet employee teams, and established relationships with other channels of credit-opportunity origination.
+Arena's model allows it to originate, create, and structure returns that are not able to be purchased "off-the-shelf" in the credit markets.
+When looking for new opportunities, Arena seeks situations from which capital is retreating, providing liquidity in those situations where there is scarcity of capital for reasons unrelated to value.

-By utilizing both employee teams and third party relationships to create a pipeline of opportunities, the Arena Group expects to be able to choose the best opportunities in accordance with its investment guidelines.
+By utilizing both employee teams and third party relationships to create a pipeline of opportunities, Arena expects to be able to choose the best opportunities in accordance with its investment guidelines.

-The Arena Group has pursued and is expected to continue to pursue a complementary group of investment opportunities, all focused on exploiting illiquidity and opportunities available in the market at a given point in time, in order to maximize the return in relation to the risk.
-The Arena Group provides liquidity to companies and owners of assets who require it in a timely manner and who the Arena Group believes are underserved by conventional sources of capital.
+Arena has pursued and is expected to continue to pursue a complementary group of investment opportunities, all focused on exploiting illiquidity and opportunities available in the market at a given point in time, in order to maximize the return in relation to the risk.
+Arena provides liquidity to companies and owners of assets who require it in a timely manner and who Arena believes are underserved by conventional sources of capital.

-The Arena Group's strategy is comprised of multiple investment strategies, including, but not limited to the following types of investments:
+Arena's strategy is comprised of multiple investment strategies, including, but not limited to the following types of investments: